aslanmehrabi/Fingerprint_Classifier/README.md

 ## Provided files:
 File **'Fingerprint to Zone Classification.ipynb'**: A complete notebook including code sections, explanations of the solution and related plots of the project

-File **'sample_input'** provide a sample dataset to determine the input format (note that values of this sample has been genereated randomly).
+File **'sample_input.csv'** provide a sample dataset to determine the input format (note that values of this sample has been genereated randomly).

 Folder **'Code_fingerprint_classifier'**: four .py files which are the implemented code that can be run  (The codes are not different from 'Fingerprint to Zone Classification.ipynb' notebook file)